matthewmondilla/ai-basketball-carrying-violation-detector/part3.md

 ## 3) Testing Depth of Field Compatibility

-To test how well the algorithm works at different distances, I assigned specific areas where dribbling scenarios would occur.
+To test how well the algorithm works at different depths and distances, I assigned areas where dribbling scenarios would occur.
 These areas were chosen to evaluate the algorithm’s **depth of field compatibility**,

 ensuring it can detect violations whether the basketball is close or far from the camera.